tongxiang/doSomething/readme.md

 Notes:
 ---

+###GETTING STARTED

+To run the app, download (`git clone https://github.com/tongxiang/doSomething/`) the app.
+The app itself runs on Node.js--[download Node.js here](http://howtonode.org/how-to-install-nodejs).
+Enter the directory containing doSomething, and run `npm install` from your command line to install its dependencies.
+Because the app runs on Express 4.0, you can start a local version of the server by running the command `npm start` from the command line.

 To test the app, the following utility can be used to easily ping the local server with requests.
+Make sure to direct the request at the local IP address of your server, not to localhost.

 http://wst.mytechlabs.com/

-**WORKFLOW**
+###WORKFLOW

 The majority of the app's logic is handled in `routes/index.js`.
 After a post request is made to our main route, we use the UID from the body of the reuest to query MongoDB and determine if the user exists.